-8. Executive Director Annual Review
+5. Executive Director Annual Review and Compensation Adjustment

-Jeff Walters and Ruth Randleman from the Review Committee presented.
-Recommend approval of a 5.5 percent salary increase for the Executive Director.
+Jeff Walters/ Ruth Randleman from the Review Committee presented.
+Executive Director was commended on his excellent performance this past year.
+Recommend approval of the Review Committee's recommended salary adjustment of 5.5 percent for the Executive Director.

-MOTION: A motion was made by Hockensmith and seconded by Gatto to approve the FY 2022-
+MOTION: A motion was made by Randleman and seconded by Riva to approve the salary adjustment for the Executive Director.